rtts/djhtml/README.md

 An exit status of 0 means that everything went well, regardless of whether any files were changed.
 When the option `-c` / `--check` is used, the exit status is 1 when one or more files would have changed, but no changes are actually made.
+The exit status of 123 means that there was an error while indenting one or more files.

 All available options are: